-Cetoniinae showed hypermetric scaling of the areas of the giant mesothoracic spiracle as well as the metathoracic and first two abdominal spiracles (Fig. 2, Sup.
-Table 2b).
-In contrast, depths of spiracles tended to scale isometrically (scaling slopes not significantly different from 0.33, data not shown).
-The pGLS models indicated that the larger anterior spiracles (mesothoracic, metathoracic, abdominal 1 and 2) showed hypermetric scaling, with more massive species having spiracles with relatively greater areas, area/depth, and area2/depth than smaller species (Fig. 2a,b,c,d, Sup.
-Table 2b,c,d).
-The smaller posterior spiracles (abdominal 3-6) scaled isometrically.
-By contrast, simple linear models (without phylogenetic correction) only indicated hypermetric scaling for diffusing capacity for the large mesothoracic spiracles (Sup.
-Table 2c).
-The differences between pGLS and linear models may have occurred because different subfamilies had differing scaling for metathoracic and first two abdominal spiracles.
-In the Dynastinae, these spiracles tended to scale isometrically, whereas in the Cetoniinae, these spiracles had steeper slopes (Sup.
-Table 2b,c,d).
-Small sample sizes from non-Cetoniid subfamilies limit statistical power for conclusive analysis of clade differences.

-The mesothoracic spiracle was much larger than any of the other spiracles consistent with the general trend of increasing spiracular area closer to the anterior of the animal (fig. 2e, 2f).
-The area of the mesothoracic spiracles was approximately four times larger than both the metathoracic spiracles, and abdominal spiracles 1-3, and abdominal spiracles 4-6 were approximately half the size of the more anterior abdominal spiracles (Fig. 2f).
+All spiracles scaled isometrically for their area, depth, area/depth, and area2/depth (figure 2, supplemental figure 3-7).
+Some example regressions with confidence intervals for the slopes are shown in figure 2, illustrating scaling isometry, the larger size of the mesothoracic spiracle, and the tight size distribution of the more anterior spiracles as compared to the posterior.
+The mesothoracic spiracle was much larger than any of the other spiracles consistent with the general trend of increasing spiracular area closer to the anterior of the animal (supplemental figure 3).
+The area of the mesothoracic spiracles was approximately four times larger than those of the metathoracic spiracles, and abdominal spiracles 1-3, and abdominal spiracles 4-6 were approximately half the size of the more anterior abdominal spiracles (supplemental figure 3).
+Not only were the anterior spiracles larger than posterior, but they also had much lower variability around the trend line within the species assayed in this study (figure 2).
+In comparison, the depth of the spiracles showed much less variability in tightness of the distribution around the scaling trend lines (figure 2).

-The total diffusing capacity for all the spiracles had positive and hypermetric slope (Fig. 3a).
-However, because this slope was less than the scaling exponent for metabolic rate (slope of 0.75 shown in light grey), the required pO2 gradient across spiracles necessary to supply oxygen consumption by diffusion increased an order of magnitude from the small to the large scarabs (Fig. 3b).
-The advective capacity increased with a positive slope that was greater than the scaling exponent for metabolic rate (slope of 0.75 in light grey) (Fig. 3c).
+As with individual spiracles, the combined diffusing capacity of all the spiracles scaled isometrically (Fig. 3a).
+However, because this slope was less than the scaling exponent for metabolic rate (slope of 0.75 shown as the repeated light grey background lines), the required pO2 gradient across spiracles necessary to supply oxygen consumption by diffusion increased an order of magnitude from the small to the large scarabs (Fig. 3b).
+The advective capacity increased with a positive slope that was greater than the scaling exponent for metabolic rate (Fig. 3c).

 Discussion